pigeon-developer-inc/.github/profile/README.md

 # Hello, I'm Pigeon Developer.

 I'm a multi-disciplinary software engineer.
-I build distributed systems, data pipelines and APIs available for short-term or long-term hire.
-Please reach out on [LinkedIn](https://www.linkedin.com/in/kara-pigeon/) or via [kara.graysen@gmail.com](mailto:kara.graysen@gmail.com).
+I build distributed systems, data pipelines and APIs.
+I'm currently available for short-term and/or long-term engagements.
+If you would like to talk more, please reach out on [LinkedIn](https://www.linkedin.com/in/kara-pigeon/) or via [kara.graysen@gmail.com](mailto:kara.graysen@gmail.com).
+You can also [schedule time on my calendar](https://calendly.com/pigeon-developer/30min).

 ## Commitment Types